-The QFT proposes guidelines for traineeships outside formal education to provide a high quality learning content and fair working conditions so that traineeships support education-to-work transitions and increase the employability of trainees.
+The Quality Framework for Traineeships recommends 22 quality elements for traineeships outside formal education which can be incorporated in national legislation or social partner agreements.
+Together, these elements provide guidelines on how to provide high quality learning content and fair working conditions so that traineeships support education-to-work transitions and increase the employability of trainees.

-Looking for a traineeship?
+Are you looking for a traineeship?

-In case you are interested in becoming a trainee in the European Commission, visit the dedicated webpage on Traineeships in the European Commission for more details.
+If you are interested in becoming a trainee in the European Commission, visit the dedicated webpage on Traineeships in the European Commission for more details.